Vinay-000/Movies_Recommendation/README.md

-# movie-recommender-system-tmdb-dataset
+# Movie-recommender-system-tmdb-dataset
-A content based movie recommender system using cosine similarity
+This project is based on similarity based recommendetion system.
+This will provide you 5 similar films to the film you have provided.